Introduction: Food Business Operators

 In accordance with the FSS Act, every person or company that is somehow related to the food business constitutes being a food business operator.

 FBO entails the responsibility to maintain the highest quality standards and food hygiene.
 It is very much accountable if any of the food quality does not stand up to the mark.
-The FSS Act makes it mandatory for every food business to obtain the food license or get registered before trying hands on establishing the business.
+The FSS Act makes it mandatory for every food business to obtain a food license or get registered before trying hands on establishing the business.

 The FBOs are listed under the three main segments.
 On the very first hand comes the petty food business operators who usually entail a turnover that is less than Rs twelve lakh, they are very much required to fetch the certificate of registration as they fall under the provision that asks for registration.

-On the other hand, the food business operators who entail the annual turnover to be more than Rs twelve lakh are required to fetch a license under the respective licensing authority of the state or the central license whichever is suitable.
+On the other hand, the food business operators who entail an annual turnover to be more than Rs twelve lakh are required to fetch a license under the respective licensing authority of the state or the central license whichever is suitable.
 The criteria which decides whether the license would be a state one or a central one would depend on the volume of the food business.

 Read Our Blog: How to Start Food Business in India